-- Multiple tags can be copied by click and drag or in Build 139 or later, hold shift and using arrow keys on the Access Window.
-To paste multiple tags, make sure at least an equivalent number of rows are highlighted on the trend window.
+- Multiple tags can be copied by click and drag (available from Build 139), hold shift and using arrow keys on the Access Window.
+To paste multiple tags, make sure at least an equivalent number of rows are highlighted on the Trend window.

 If the tag is valid, its current value and default ranges will be shown.
 If the tag entry is not found, a message will appear in the Message Window.